 A risk assessment is a tool that used to assist public health professionals, regulators and scientists in setting guidelines for human exposure to chemicals or other potentially harmful compounds.
 This is in fact what the EPA did in establishing the screening levels for PCBs.
-In that case, EPA used generic assumptions about schools, and the staff and students who occupy them, to develop the screening values for indoor air.
-Some of the EPA assumptions about PCB levels in background diet, air, and soil as well as people's time in the building may not be applicable to all schools, including Estabrook.
-EPA recognizes that schools may wish to make similar risk assessment calculations based on their own specific circumstances.
-Given the Town's desire to be consistent with EPA principles, the Town is undertaking a site specific risk assessment that considers both background exposure to PCBs and school-related activities specific to the Estabrook community.
-Results of this analysis are anticipated to be completed by September 10, 2010.
+Given the Town's desire to get the PCB levels at Estabrook to be consistent with EPA targets, a site specific risk assessment is not particularly helpful at this time.
+However, a risk assessment that considers background exposure to PCBs specific to the Estabrook school community may be useful, and this will be considered if the circumstances warrant.